10 things you need to think about before divorce

 3) Finances and arrangements for children

 It’s easy to assume that all the financial and children issues will be sorted out along with the divorce, but actually all that often comes afterwards.
+When couples with children decide to get divorced, there is more to consider than just the emotional aspects.
+Financial arrangements and legal custody must be addressed in order to ensure that both parents are able to continue playing a role in their child’s life.

 4) Reasons for divorce